 Secondary, but very important should be diversity of institution, rank, and experience.
 I always use a spreadsheet that includes any previous service on this conference's PC, gender, institution, career stage (early, middle, late), and topic coverage.
 The conference should be tracking all PC members in the past in a spreadsheet.
 To create the topic list and a source of program committee members beyond my personal network, I use and recommend extracting topics and researchers from the past 5 years of the conference.
 I also look at related conferences for emerging topics and researchers.

 Asking early or late?
-For ASPLOS, I asked very early (more than 1 year out from the work), but then several people had personal/time conflicts at the last minute.
-For PACT, ISMM and CGO, we asked late (4 months out), which made it more difficult to obtain senior members but yielded a committee that with less turnover and personal/time conflicts.
+For ASPLOS, I asked very early (more than 1 year out from the work), but then several people had personal conflicts.
+For PACT, ISMM and CGO, we asked late (4 months out), which made it more difficult to obtain senior members but yielded a committees without turnover, but still the occasional emergency prevents PC attendance.

 I recommend a change to the current system, where everyone turns over every year and thus the PC chair is left to choose the software submission and reviewing system, and then populate the entire process.
 I recommend a three year term for a web submission czar for each conference to configure and manage the submission software: one year in training, one year running it by herself or himself, and one year training the next person.
 Besides the obvious benefit that the PC chair has someone to help them who has a lot of experience with the software, the key benefit is that if the PC wants to change process, topics, conflicts, review form, etc., they still can, but at least the change is intentional instead of random.